 Fitting it all together:

 Figuring out a workflow for data release in USGS can be interesting.
-Here are some examples of workflows that have been developed:
+Here is an example workflow for authors using ScienceBase to release their data: